In Need of a Stress Reliever? Follow These Self-Care Practices to Help You Unwind

 Feeling exhausted or burned out and looking for a stress reliever?
 These self-care practices can help you relax and manage stress better.

 Some people may think self-care is a luxury we can’t afford.
 But you know what we actually can’t afford?
-Getting sick or having a meltdown because of stress.
+Getting sick or because of stress.
 Here are some self-care practices that can help you relax and manage stress better.

 1. Give Your Body Some Comfort

 is a well-known way to reduce stress and boost mood, but sometimes it’s just doesn’t feel right to force our bodies to perform rigorous physical activities.
 In these instances, you can still actively take care of your body by giving it some comfort.
 Choose to eat lots of greens over carbs.
 Choose to rest your eyes over scrolling endlessly online.
 Take a walk and breathe in some fresh air.
 Drink lots of water to hydrate your body and your skin or enjoy a cup of non-caffeinated tea to calm your nerves.